Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

 \subsection{Discussions}

-\paragraph{Effect of uncertainty calibration} In addition to the ablation study conducted on the Fed-ISIC dataset for classification, we expanded our analysis to include the Fed-Polyp dataset, specifically examining the impact of uncertainty calibration in segmentation tasks.
-The results, including the average Dice score and the corresponding standard deviation, are summarized in Table~\ref{tab:strategy_suppl}.
+\paragraph{Effect of uncertainty calibration.} In addition to the ablation study conducted on the Fed-ISIC dataset for classification, we expanded our analysis to include the Fed-Polyp dataset, specifically examining the impact of uncertainty calibration in segmentation tasks.
+The results, including the average Dice score and the corresponding standard deviation, are summarized in Tab.~\ref{tab:strategy_suppl}.
+Here, $U_{\text{epi}}^G$, $U_{\text{ale}}^G$, and $U_{\text{ale}}^L$ represent the epistemic uncertainty in the global model, the aleatoric uncertainty in the global model, and the aleatoric uncertainty in the local model, respectively.
+As can be seen, the optimal performance is attained when incorporating $U_{\text{epi}}^G$, $U_{\text{ale}}^G$, and $U_{\text{ale}}^L$, demonstrating the effectiveness of the proposed uncertainty calibration method.
+Furthermore, we visualize the aleatoric uncertainty in both global and local models on the Fed-Polyp dataset in Fig~\ref{fig:udata2}.
+As depicted in Fig~\ref{fig:udata2}, $U_{\text{ale}}^G$ and $U_{\text{ale}}^L$ highlight different regions of a sample, underscoring the significance of integrating the aleatoric uncertainty in both global and locals for a thorough assessment.

-\paragraph{Effect of diversity relaxation} Besides carrying out the ablation study on the Fed-ISIC dataset, we further conducted experiments on the Fed-Polyp dataset to investigate the impact of diversity relaxation.
-As illustrated in Fig.~\ref{fig:relaxation_suppl}, the optimal performance was attained when setting the minimum neighbor size to $n=10$ and the cosine similarity threshold to $\tau=0.90$ on the Fed-Polyp dataset.
+\paragraph{Effect of diversity relaxation.} An ablation study was carried out on the Fed-Polyp dataset to investigate the impact of diversity relaxation.
+As illustrated in Fig.~\ref{fig:relaxation_suppl}, the optimal performance is attained when setting the minimum neighbor size to $n=10$ and the cosine similarity threshold to $\tau=0.90$ on the Fed-Polyp dataset.

-\paragraph{Effect of evidential model training} We conducted experiments to compare the evidential loss against the cross-entropy loss (CE) on two classification datasets and against dice loss (Dice) on three segmentation datasets.
-As summarized in Table~\ref{tab:loss_suppl}, the proposed evidential model training yields an average performance gain of $1.03\%$ on the Fed-ISIC dataset, $0.29\%$ on the Fed-Camelyon dataset, $1.16\%$ on the Fed-Polyp dataset, $1.17\%$ on the Fed-Prostate dataset, and $0.36\%$ on the Fed-Fundus dataset.
+\paragraph{Effect of evidential model training.} We conducted experiments to compare the evidential loss ($\mathcal{L}$ in Eq.~9) against the cross-entropy loss (CE) on two classification datasets and against dice loss (Dice) on three segmentation datasets.
+As summarized in Tab.~\ref{tab:loss_suppl}, the proposed evidential model training yields an average performance gain of $1.03\%$ on the Fed-ISIC dataset, $0.29\%$ on the Fed-Camelyon dataset, $1.16\%$ on the Fed-Polyp dataset, $1.17\%$ on the Fed-Prostate dataset, and $0.36\%$ on the Fed-Fundus dataset.

-\paragraph{Effect of trade-off weight $\lambda$} We additionally conduct experiments to identify the optimal value for the hyperparameter $\lambda$ on the Fed-Polyp dataset, choosing from the candidate set $\{1e-5,\ 5e-5,\ 1e-4,\ 5e-4,\ 1e-3\}$.
-The findings, as summarized in Table~\ref{tab:hyper_suppl}, reveal the optimal performance is achieved when $\lambda=1e-4$.
+\paragraph{Effect of trade-off weight $\lambda$.} We additionally conducted experiments to determine the optimal value for the hyperparameter $\lambda$ on the Fed-Polyp dataset, choosing from the candidate set $\{1e{-}5, 5e{-}5, 1e{-}4, 5e{-}4, 1e{-}3\}$.
+The findings, summarized in Tab.~\ref{tab:hyper_suppl}, reveal the optimal performance is achieved when $\lambda=1e{-}4$ for the Fed-Polyp dataset.